astronomer/docs/astro/cli-release-notes.md

 ### New Command to List and Save Deployment Environment Variables

 You can now list a Deployment's Environment Variables and save them to a local `.env` file with the new `astrocloud deployment variable list` command, which makes it easy to export environment-level settings from a Deployment and test them in a local Airflow environment.

-For more information about this command, see the [Astro CLI Reference Guide](cli-reference/astrocloud-deployment-variable-list).
+For more information about this command and its options, see the [Astro CLI Reference Guide](cli-reference/astrocloud-deployment-variable-list).

-### New Command to Create and Load Deployment Environment Variables
+### New Command to Create Deployment Environment Variables

-Users can now create Deployment Environment Variables with the CLI either from the command line or an env file.
-Now users will not longer need to copy and past variables from a local env file during local development or while transferring deployments.

-Users can also update existing env variables with the —update flag.
-Users can update a variables value or make it a secret but secret values cannot be unmasked.
+You can use the new `astrocloud deployment variable create` command to create and update environment variables in a Deployment.
+New environment variables can be specified either from an `.env` file or directly in the CLI command.
+This command makes it easy to export environment variables from a locally hosted Astro project to a Deployment.

+For more information about this command and its options, see the [Astro CLI Reference Guide](cli-reference/astrocloud-deployment-variable-create).

 ### Additional Improvements